kjmath/portfolio/_projects/experiments-emission.md

 ### Formula

-Two different propellant formulations were used: a "baseline" formulation, and formulation with 8% oxamide burn rate supressant.
+Two different propellant formulations were used: a "baseline" formulation, and formulation with 8% oxamide burn rate suppressant.
 The baseline propellant formulation for these experiments is an ammonium perchlorate composite propellant with 80% ammonium perchlorate oxidizer and 20% hydroxyl-terminated polybutadiene based binder.
 To create the 8% oxamide formula, the baseline propellant formulation is simply diluted with the desired mass fraction of the additive.